pentamassiv/keyboard/installation/Arch/package_for_arch.md

 # Packaging for Arch
-The file osk-wayland needs to be in folder /usr/bin The file fingerboard needs to be in folder /usr/bin keyboard-layouts go to folder $HOME/.fingerboard put .desktop file in /usr/share/applications/
+The file fingerboard needs to be in folder /usr/bin The file virtboard needs to be in folder /usr/bin keyboard-layouts go to folder $HOME/.fingerboard put .desktop file in /usr/share/applications/

-# Starting up keyboard
+## Starting up virtual keyboard under phosh
-sm.puri.OSK0.desktop (/usr/share/applications/) is called.
-This starts /usr/bin/osk-wayland, setting the environment variable to OSK=/usr/bin/virtboard and if squeekboard/fingerboard is available to its bin.
+sm.puri.OSK0.desktop (/usr/share/applications/) is called by phosh.
+This starts /usr/bin/osk-wayland, setting the environment variable to OSK=/usr/bin/virtboard and if squeekboard/fingerboard is available to /usr/bin/squeekboard.
+Then it executes $OSK